Updated April 7, 2023

 Step 4: A user has to write the below code for installing these.

-Means you have to add this path variable to the location you have saved kube.
+This means you have to add this path variable to the location you have saved Kube.

 Step 2: After the installation is complete, I need to rename the file with a .exe extension (like the way we did for kubectl).